5 to 6 pm CT

 Inaugurating the new David L. Wagner Distinguished Lectureship for Humanistic Inquiry Series, Jonathan Lear of the University of Chicago delivers three lectures on how our fears of catastrophe—from pandemic and climate crisis to political collapse—shape the ways we imagine the ends and purposes of human life.

-Jonathan Lear is the John U. Nef Distinguished Service Professor on the Committee on Social Thought and in the Department of Philosophy at the University of Chicago.
+Jonathan Lear is the John U. Nef Distinguished Service Professor on the Committee on Social Thought and in the Department of Philosophy at the University of Chicago, and Roman Family Director of the Neubauer Collegium for Culture and Society.
 Lear trained in philosophy at Cambridge University and The Rockefeller University, where he received his PhD.
 He also trained as a psychoanalyst at the Western New England Institute for Psychoanalysis.
 His work focuses on philosophical conceptions of the human psyche from Socrates to the present, and he is an important interpreter and defender of the philosophical dimensions of psychoanalytic theory.
-His books include, but are not limited to, Wisdom Won From Illness: Essays in Philosophy and Psychoanalysis (2017); Freud (2015); and Radical Hope: Ethics in the Face of Cultural Devastation (2006).
+His books include, among others, Wisdom Won From Illness: Essays in Philosophy and Psychoanalysis (2017); Freud (2015); and Radical Hope: Ethics in the Face of Cultural Devastation (2006).
 In 2009, Lear received a Distinguished Achievement Award from the Andrew W. Mellon Foundation.

 The David L. Wagner Distinguished Lectureship for Humanistic Inquiry Series is funded by David L. Wagner and Renie B. Adams.